Salt (management software)

 Because we use some code that is not found in older versions of Salt, there is a tool called qubesctl that should be run instead of salt-call --local.
 It accepts all the same arguments of the vanilla tool.

-Salt in Qubes can be used to configure VMs from dom0.
-Simply set the VM name as the target minion name in the top file.
-You can also use the qubes pillar module to select VMs with a particular property (see below).
+Salt can be used to configure qubes from dom0.
+Simply set the qube name as the target minion name in the top file.
+You can also use the qubes pillar module to select qubes with a particular property (see below).
 If you do so, then you need to pass additional arguments to the qubesctl tool:

 usage: qubesctl [-h] [--show-output] [--force-color] [--skip-dom0]